telerik/maui-docs/controls/datagrid/overview.md

 Most of the data on the Internet is stored in tables within a database.
 The Telerik UI for .NET MAUI DataGrid provides the same abstraction over the data&mdash;It has columns and rows, and the intersection of a row and a column is called a cell.

-When the data from a database is sent to the client, it is usually converted to a Business object (or the so-called `ViewModel`) where each instance represents a table row and each property of the object represents a column within the original table.
+When the data from a database is sent to the client, usually converted to a Business object (or the so-called `ViewModel`) where each instance represents a table row and each property of the object represents a column within the original table.
 The DataGrid also supports alternating row colors so that your users can distinguish one row from another.

 The optimized data layer of the DataGrid enables fast grouping, sorting, and filtering operations.
 The user interface uses virtualization for its row and cell elements, which means that visual elements are created only when needed and only for the currently visible cells.